Estimate Time6 min

 So basically, as long as you’re using your HSA funds for medical expenses, you typically don’t have to pay taxes.
 These 3 reasons are why HSAs can provide more tax advantages than traditional retirement accounts, like 401(k)s or IRAs.
 And unlike an FSA (flexible spending account), an HSA’s balance is not “use it or lose it.”
 Instead, your HSA contributions can accumulate interest year after year.
 You also have the ability to invest your HSA contributions to help your money potentially grow even more over time.

-As we think about retirement, one of our biggest expenses is probably going to be health care costs, so it may make sense to save in an HSA account.
+As we think about retirement, one of women's biggest expenses may be health care costs, so it may make sense to save in an HSA account.
 Plus, many employers offer a company contribution to HSA accounts, so make sure to look into that benefit as well.
+Note; You typically need to be enrolled in an eligible health plan to open an HSA.
+Use our HSA calculator to help estimate your health care expenses and your savings potential and consider the Fidelity HSA®.

-Yes.
-You can have both a traditional and a Roth IRA, and yes, you can contribute to both at the same time.
-But should you contribute to both probably depends on where you stand for the year.
+There are 2 main types of IRAs: Traditional or Roth.
+And yes, you may be able to contribute to both types.
+But should you contribute to both depends on where you stand for the year.
 Here are some things to consider:

 • You can contribute for the previous year until the tax-filing deadline in April.